open-edge-insights/eii-core/README.md

 2. `docker ps` should list all the enabled containers which are included in docker-compose.yml

-3. To verify if the default video pipeline with EIS is working fine i.e., from video ingestion->video analytics->visualizer, please check the visualizer UI
+3. To verify if the default video pipeline with EII is working fine i.e., from video ingestion->video analytics->visualizer, please check the visualizer UI

-4. `/opt/intel/eis` root directory gets created - This is the installation path for EIS:
+4. `/opt/intel/eii` root directory gets created - This is the installation path for EII:
      * `data/` - stores the backup data for persistent imagestore and influxdb
      * `sockets/` - stores the IPC ZMQ socket files